dkcanthink/portfolio/README.md

 # portfolio
 Portfolio v1

 This is a portfolio that is created using HTML and CSS.
-It used to display all work-related information about me.
+It is used to display all work-related information about me.